 The Heritage of the Evangelical Addiction to Strength

 On one level, there is nothing wrong with any of this.
 It may even be good.
-But, on another level it equates our faithfulness with power and influence rather than with…well… faithfulness.
+But on another level, it equates our faithfulness with power and influence rather than with…well… faithfulness.

 As Christians, we so often want to have an impact and change the world for Jesus.
-Heck, part of the reason for this blog is to encourage people to think just a little differently…hopefully more Christianly.
+Heck, part of the reason for this website is to encourage people to think just a little differently…hopefully more Christianly.
 But, it also occurs to me that Jesus didn’t come to earth to change this world for himself.
 He came to seek and to find.
 He came to change individual hearts, to turn individual lives toward himself.
 With time, that did change the world.
 His goal, though, was the individual.